0xarch/hyperway/README.md

 Style set included the original sway colors (#285577, #4C7899) in almost all components.
 No rounded corner, no blur, very less animation.

+It's designed for doing work in a efficient way, not capturing pictures and swinging around.
+All information you need is on the top bar.

+This theme also contains a environment compatibility fix to Qt apps to make sure they use the correct theme.

 Suggested packages to install: `ttf-firacode-nerd`

 The default bar setup: